In the world of online marketing, customers cling to those with authority — end of the story.

 Another way to look for social media influencers is to perform a Google search for popular bloggers in your niche.

 This technique is more straightforward than using social media listening tools.
 Fire up Google, enter a keyword, and add the word “blog” or “blogger” encased in quotation marks.

 Don’t get too excited — there are still preparations to be made.

 Although someone may have a huge following on social media, that doesn’t automatically mean they can produce content that will resonate with your target audience.

-What you need to do is carefully evaluate the content your prospective influencers publish on their social media pages or their own website.
+You need to carefully evaluate your prospective influencers’ content on their social media pages or their own website.

 If your target influencer is a blogger, a quick look at their posts should help you gauge their ability to develop the right kind of content.
-For social media personalities, the first place you should check would be their Instagram bio, which is where most influencers share their marketing background and useful links for businesses.
+For social media personalities, the first place you should check is their Instagram bio, where most influencers share their marketing background and useful links for businesses.

 Below is an example from Marques Brownlee — one of the biggest influencers you can work with if you’re a tech company.

-Remember, look for influencers who are experienced in the specific platform and type of content that match your audience’s preferences.
+Remember, look for experienced influencers in the specific platform and type of content that match your audience’s preferences.
 Marques Brownlee, for example, has a tremendous influence on YouTube, which is the preferred platform of millennials.

-Businesses and marketers, however, lean more towards Twitter, industry news websites, and niche blogs.
+However, businesses and marketers learn more about Twitter, industry news websites, and niche blogs.
 So, if you’re a B2B company, you may want to prioritize influencers from those platforms instead.